 Chapter 20: Methods of Performance by Desirée D. Rowe and Michael Tristano, Jr.

 Daniel Cronn-Mills is a Professor and Distinguished Faculty Scholar at Minnesota State University, Mankato, USA.
-Dan has authored and co-authored three books, five book chapters, and a stack of journal articles.
+He has authored and co-authored three books, five book chapters, and a stack of journal articles.
 He served for more than a decade as the editor of Speaker & Gavel (1997–2010) and has served on the editorial board of 11 scholarly journals.
 Dan has served in numerous leadership roles from local to national levels including the National Communication Association, the American Forensic Association, and the Communication and Theatre Association of Minnesota.

 "Easy to follow, well-organized, comprehensive, solidly grounded in scholarship and real-life applications, this textbook will stimulate your interest and help you to move from understanding communication research to conducting it."